euan-gwd/mpull-devtest/README.md

 Front End Dev Test for M-Pull.

-This project is constructed from the Sketch File provided
+This project is constructed from the Sketch File that was provided and includes internationalisation.

 This project was bootstrapped with Create React App.